hsogo/gazeparser/GazeParser/docs/cnf/ConfigSimpleGazeTracker.rst

 ===================== ============================================================== =========================
 Parameter             Description                                                    Adjustable at run-time
 ===================== ============================================================== =========================
+CAMERA_ID             This integer is passed to the constructor or CV::VideoCapture.
+NO
+                      Usually you need not write this parameter to the configuration file if you connect only one camera to your PC.
+If you have multiple cameras on your PC and SimpleGazeTracker does not use desirable camera, use this parameter to tell SimpleGazeTracker which camera should be used.
 USE_THREAD            This parameter must be **0** or **1**.
 A saparate thread is   NO
                       used to capture image if the value is 1.
 Generally, using separate thread results in better performance: however,